szaaamerik/Memory/README.md

 ## Overview

-Memory.h is a C++ header file that provides a collection of functions and utilities for memory management and manipulation in a Windows environment.
+Memory.h is a C++ header file that provides a collection of functions and utilities for memory management and manipulation in a Windows environment which supports both x86 and x64 architectures.
 It includes functions for reading and writing to process memory, obtaining process information, and scanning memory regions for specific patterns.

 ## Features